FarhanMobashir/portfolio-new/projects/quick-i.md

 Quick-i is a app to create and take interviews.
 It's built with React, Node, Express and MongoDB.

 I've used PeerJs to create a peer to peer connection.
 I've also used YJS to sync the data between the peers.

+I've made this in just 48 hours for HackNeog Hackathon.

 ## Features